DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: INTRODUCTION

-Long-Horizon (LH) tasks \cite{li2025optimus2} in Human-Scene Interaction (HSI) are complex multi-step tasks that require continuous planning, sequential decision-making, and extended execution across domains to achieve the final goal.
-Such tasks are challenging due to their complexity in cross-domain environmental adaptation, as well as owing to their characteristics of complexity, diversity, and openness in task objectives.
-Completing these tasks in open-world scenarios is of significant importance, as it demonstrates broad applications in robotics, medical intervention, and smart home systems.
-Typical examples include cross-domain autonomous mobile robotic systems \cite{qiu2024geff}, robotic platforms for adaptive medical interventions across multiple patients \cite{Peri_ez_2024}, and personalized smart home systems serving multiple users \cite{kim25openvla}.
-Recent benchmarks reveal that HSI methods achieve a low success rate on cross-domain tasks and require a vast training time for new skill acquisition compared to single-domain scenarios \cite{zhang2023collaborative}.
-This performance gap severely impedes the real-world deployment of these systems.
+Long-Horizon (LH) tasks in Human-Scene Interaction (HSI) require continuous planning and cross-domain execution, posing challenges due to their complexity and need for environmental adaptation.
+These tasks have broad applications in robotics~\cite{qiu2024learning}, medical intervention~\cite{kim2024openvla}, and smart homes~\cite{kim2024openvla}, with canonical examples including dexterous hand manipulation~\cite{zhang2024contactdexnet} and humanoid whole-body control~\cite{sferrazza2024humanoidbench}.
+However, recent benchmarks show that HSI methods achieve low success rates on cross-domain tasks and demand extensive retraining~\cite{zhang2025interactanything,wang2024embodiedscan,xu2024interdreamer}, severely limiting real-world deployment.